abourdon/powerapi-akka/sensors/sensor-cpu-proc/README.md

 * the number of CPU cores;
 * the URL of the global stat file, basically `file:///proc/stat`;
 * the URL of the process stat file, basically `file:///proc/%?/stat`, where `%?` is at runtime replaced by the _Process IDentifier_, or PID;
 * the URL of the time spent under each frequency by the CPU, basically `file:///sys/devices/system/cpu/cpu%?/cpufreq/stats/time_in_state`, where %? is replacing by the CPU core number.
-Note that this information can be provided by the [cpufreq-info](http://linux.die.net/man/1/cpufreq-info "cpufreq-info") tool.
+Note that this information can be provided by the [cpufreq-info](http://linux.die.net/man/1/cpufreq-info "cpufreq-info") tool;
+* [Optional] if the later functionnality has to be enabled or not (enabled as default)

 For example:
 ```